Reiuiji/docker-mumble-server/README.md

 `docker run --name=mumble-server -d --net=host -v /path/to/config/mumble-server:/data -t coppit/mumble-server`

+A example [init.sh](scripts/init.sh) script can be used as an example.

 The container will create a config file in /path/to/config/mumble-server.
 Edit the file, setting the server password and any welcome message.

 Then start the container again and it will launch the server on port 64738: